Google settles Belgian papers' copyright dispute

 Google is also embroiled in similar disputes in other EU countries.
 Germany has proposed legislation to let publishers charge search engines for displaying newspaper articles.
 France and Italy are also lobbying for similar measures.

-Google says its services drive traffic to publishers while its AdSense program, which allows companies to place banner advertisements on a website, pays $7 billion yearly to web publishers worldwide.
+Google says its services drive traffic to publishers while its AdSense programme, which allows companies to place banner advertisements on a website, pays $7 billion yearly to web publishers worldwide.